 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the pea protein and flaxseed meal, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the pea protein, flaxseed meal and brewers yeast, this looks like the profile of a kibble containing a significant amount of meat.

-Maximum Bully All Life Stages is a meat-based dry dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Maximum Bully All Life Stages is a grain-inclusive dry dog food using a significant amount of named meat meals as its main source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.